-So, I moved seats, to sit opposite the writer’s chair and took a good long hard look at the person, the so-called writer, conjuring up in my mind, if I was someone I’d just dragged in off the street, what would I ask?
+So I moved seats, and sit opposite the writer’s chair, taking a good long hard look at the person, the so-called writer, and conjuring up in my mind, if I was someone I’d just dragged in off the street, what would I ask?

-I mean most of of walk down the street trying to avoid everyone else, and anything bad that might happen.
+And as for being ‘dragged off the street’, most of us walk down the street trying to avoid everyone else and anything bad that might happen.

-But I’m here now, so for a free cup of tea and a Doubletree cookie, I consider myself bribed.
+But I’m here now, so for a free cup of tea and a Doubletree cookie, I consider myself available to play the part.

-Question 1: Why on earth would you want to write when there’s a billion other books out there?
+Question 1: Why on earth would you want to write when there are a billion other books out there?
 Seems a complete waste of time to me.